dynamsoft-docs/license-server-docs/common/mechanism.md

 > Read more on [what is DLS]({{site.about}}terms.html#dynamsoft-license-server)

-If you are using Dynamsoft-Hosting DLS, you can skip this step.
-The following code snippets show how to configure connecting to your **self-hosting DLS**.
+If you are using Dynamsoft-Hosted DLS, you can skip this step.
+The following code snippets show how to configure connecting to your **self-hosted DLS**.

 * JavaScript